ScratchAddons/website-v2/content/blog/v1-36-released.md

 ---
 title: What's new in Scratch Addons v1.36
-description: Rearrange custom block parameters, play with new customization options, and more!
+description: Custom block parameter rearranging, new customization options, and more!
 date: null
 author: DNin01
 ---